flarum/docs/docs/extend/frontend.md

 - `flarum/common/helpers/icon` displays an icon, usually used for FontAwesome.
 - `flarum/common/helpers/username` shows a user's display name, or "deleted" text if the user has been deleted.

 And there's a bunch more!
-Some are covered elsewhere in the docs, but
+Some are covered elsewhere in the docs, but the best way to learn about them is through [the source code](https://github.com/flarum/core/tree/master/js) or [our javascript API documentation](https://api.docs.flarum.org/js/).